SatishBV/Prose_compiler/README.md

 A stack representation of the various pushes and pops is displayed output.

-The parser is based on the grammar for this language written in Prose_grammar.txt
+The parser is based on the grammar for this language written in Prose_grammar.txt Using this grammar an LL(1) parse table is constructed manually and upadated in grammar.ods